-U.S. Ski & Snowboard is the national governing body (NGB) for the sport of skiing and snowboarding in the United States.
+U.S. Ski & Snowboard is the national governing body (NGB) for the sports of skiing and snowboarding in the United States.
 It establishes the standards to which all Regions/Divisions must conform.

-U.S. Ski & Snowboard, in conjunction with the United States Olympic Committee (USOC) and the International Olympic Committee (IOC), sponsors the U.S. Ski Team, and any World Cup, World Championship and Olympic competitions held in this country.
+U.S. Ski & Snowboard, in conjunction with the United States Olympic Committee (USOC) and the International Olympic Committee (IOC), sponsors the U.S. Ski Team, as well as any World Cup, World Championship, and Olympic competitions held in this country.